00charis/C-exercise-notebook/MathQuiz/README.md

 The second statement sets the Enabled property of the startButton control to False so that the quiz taker can't choose the button during a quiz.
 - Step 3: Add a Countdown Timer

+Because the interval value is milliseconds, a value of 1000 causes the Tick event to fire every second.
 - Step 4: Add the CheckTheAnswer() Method
 - Step 5: Add Enter Event Handlers for the NumericUpDown Controls
 - Step 6: Add a Subtraction Problem